 The main endoscopy unit for our Eastern services is based at the RD&E hospital and comprises five endoscopy theatres.
-A satellite endoscopy unit operates from Tiverton Hospital.
-A major expansion at Tiverton Hospital is expected to be completed by April 2024.
-The staffing includes a clinical nurse manager (matron), who oversees a large team of nursing, auxiliary and technical staff.
+A recently opened satellite endoscopy unit operates from Tiverton Hospital with three endoscopy theatres.
+The staffing for both units includes a clinical nurse manager (matron), who oversees a large team of nursing, auxiliary and technical staff.
 ERCP and fluoroscopic procedures (three sessions per week) are undertaken in the medical imaging (radiology) department.
-Five clinical (nurse) endoscopists work in the department with another in training to increase this number to six.
+Six clinical (nurse) endoscopists work in the department.